 How To Get Involved:

 Be a site captain!
 Site captains are the main points of contact for the cleanup teams at each site and work with the NEC’s Cleanup Coordinator.
-It is their job to recruit teammates, pick up supplies from the NEC, oversee the successful cleanup of their site and reporting cleanup data back to the NEC.
+It is their job to recruit teammates, pick up supplies from the NEC, ensure their teammates have completed our Liability Form, oversee the successful cleanup of their site and reporting cleanup data back to the NEC.
 There can be multiple coordinators/ teams per site, so if there is already a captain for the site you’re interested in, have no fear!
 Sign up and we will put you in contact with them!

 Join a team!
 Be part of the group cleaning up your favorite beach.
-All you need to do is sign up, show up and pick up!
+All you need to do is sign up, bring your completed Liability Form, show up and pick up!
 Don’t have a team to join?
 Come to the NEC Cleanup at Clam Beach.